OnyekaEkesi/Car-Price-Prediction/README.md

 ## Project Overview

 Car Price Prediction is a machine learning project designed to predict car prices based on features such as make, model year, mileage, condition, fuel type, and transmission type.
-It provides insights into the key factors influencing car prices.
+The project provides insights into the key factors influencing car prices and applies advanced machine learning techniques to predict the market value of a car.

 ## Getting Started